 Many of the beaches here are made up of volcanic rocks, pebbles, and colourful sand.
 Indeed, although Santorini is not exactly most people’s dream beach getaway destination in Greece, the beaches here are interesting to see because they are all so colourful.

 There are several Santorini beaches where the sand and pebbles are black.
 Namely, Perivolos beach, Perissa, and Agios Georgios.
 These three beaches are all located in the southeast of the island.

 The Red beach is perhaps the prettiest and most famous of all of Santorini’s beaches.
 It is just a short distance away from the archaeological site of Akrotiri and is characterised by its red cliffs and rocks.

 Contrary to popular belief, there are a couple of sandy beaches on Santorini island.
-Kamari beach is a wide stretch of sandy beaches with calm waters that is good for all the family.
+Kamari Beach is a wide stretch of sandy beaches with calm waters that are good for all the family.